tonybaloney/CSnakes/docs/buffers.md

 In addition to NumPy arrays, you can also use `bytes` and `bytearray` objects as buffers.
 The `Buffer` type hint can be used to indicate that a function returns a `bytes` or `bytearray` object that supports the Buffer Protocol.

 The Buffer Protocol is an efficient way to read and write bytes between C# and Python.
 Use `AsByteSpan` and `AsByteReadOnlySpan` to access the raw bytes of the buffer.

+## Handing non-contiguous arrays

+If the NumPy array is not C-contiguous, the Buffer conversion throw an exception.
+This will happen for example when you transpose a NumPy array.

+To convert a Fortran-contiguous array to a C-contiguous array, you can use the [`np.ascontiguousarray()` function](https://numpy.org/doc/stable/reference/generated/numpy.ascontiguousarray.html) in Python before returning the array to C#.